The Rise of Linux in Edge Computing and IoT

 1. Resource constraints

 Edge devices often operate with limited resources.
-While Linux’s scalability is essentially an asset, striking a balance between functionality and resource usage is important.
+While Linux’s scalability is an asset, balancing functionality with resource usage is important.
 Careful optimization is essential to ensure efficient utilization of limited resources.

 There is a vast array of edge devices, ranging from sensors and actuators to gateways and edge servers.
 The diversity can present a challenge in terms of maintenance and optimization.
 Addressing various architectures and hardware configurations is a time-intensive process that requires continuous effort.